shenwei356/seqkit/README.md

 # fakit - a cross-platform and efficient suit for FASTA/Q file manipulation

 Documents  : [http://shenwei356.github.io/fakit](http://shenwei356.github.io/fakit)

 Source code: [https://github.com/shenwei356/fakit](https://github.com/shenwei356/fakit)

+## About the name

+Origionally, `fakit` (abbreviation of `FASTA kit`) was designed to handle FASTA format.
+And the name was remained after adding seamless support for FASTQ fromat.

 ## Introduction

-FASTA and FASTQ is a basic format for storing nucleotide and protein sequences.
+FASTA and FASTQ are basic formats for storing nucleotide and protein sequences.
 The manipulation of FASTA/Q file includes converting, clipping, searching, filtering, deduplication, splitting, shuffling, sampling and so on.
 Existed tools only implemented parts of the functions, and some of them are only available for specific operating systems.
 Furthermore, the complicated installation process of dependencies packages and